abarton51/numerical_analysis_math4640/solutions/hw1/README.md

 # `hw1_sols`

 This module is designed as an entrypoint to run each solution.
 Each solution is a module titled something of the format `q1.py`, which would be the solution for question 1.
 To run `hw1_sols` as a package, simply run `python -m hw1_sols`.
 Running just this module does nothing however, as it looks for arguments following the `-q` flag.
-This flag stands for "questions" (without the extension).
-Simply pass in the modules for each question that you want to run.
+This flag stands for "questions".
+Simply pass in the modules for each question that you want to run (excluding the extension).

 For example: `python -m hw1_sols -q q1 q2 q5` will run the solutions for questions 1, 2, and 5.